Personal Independence Payment (PIP)

 You will receive your decision letter by post.
 The letter will give you more information about the decision, how it was reached, details of the first payment if appropriate, and also explains other sources of support available to you.

-If your claim has been disallowed, or your existing award reduced, then the SSA Case Manager will try to contact you by telephone to explain the decision.
-You will receive a written notification of the decision.
+If your claim has been disallowed, or your existing award reduced, you will also receive a written notification of the decision.

 If you disagree with the decision, you can ask for your case to be looked at again.
 This is known as a reconsideration.